-The development and large-scale implementation of energy hubs on the NCS will have wide-ranging implications for Norwegian society and beyond.
+The development and large-scale implementation It is key to ensure that energy hubs are legitimate. of energy hubs on the NCS will have wide-ranging implications for Norwegian society and beyond.
 The Energy HUB programme will mobilise social science competence to analyse such aspects, with a key goal being to develop critical and constructive recommendations for societal engagement.
 Examples include the following themes.